bjameshunter/k8s-manifest-patterns/README.md

 - Conditional or global application of shared YAML snippets
 - Insertion of YAML into a key or a list index

+# What is lame about normal CI/CD?

+Installing tools - helm and kubectl
+Configuring permissions for each stage of pipeline to talk to its cluster Configuring access to cloud platform
+Security considerations of lots of certs or whatever floating around there There is no visibility into the deployment without sending info back to CI/CD tool

 # What Our Deployments Will Do

 1. Namespace `<env>-<tool>`